dpc-sdp/ripple/docs/content/design-system/5.components/footer.md

 ---
 title: Footer
-description: Footers help users find information at the bottom of a page.
+description: The Footer component helps help users find information at the bottom of a page.
 layout: page
 label: Core